 The George G. Lamb Papers fill thirteen boxes and one oversize folder and span the years from 1935 to 1977.
-The Papers are arranged in nine categories including: biographical materials, general and family correspondence, teaching files, research files, professional societies, papers presented at professional meetings, publications, administrative materials, and miscellaneous.
+The Papers are arranged into nine categories: biographical materials, general and family correspondence, teaching files, research files, professional societies, papers presented at professional meetings, publications, administrative materials, and miscellaneous.

 The biographical materials include curricula vitae, faculty report forms, biographical data for various publications, lists of publications, news releases, clippings, and travel and related materials.

-The general correspondence, filling about one box, is arranged chronologically in folders and consists primarily of letters dealing with Lamb's writings, research, attendance at meetings, and other educational and business matters.
-Several letters are of special interest: one from Lamb to Carl G. Olson (September 17, 1974) contains much biographical information; one from Mrs. Lamb (December 13, 1964) written the day after she arrived in London from the Sudan, in which she describes in detail riots in Khartoum; one from Lamb to John Logan (December 17, 1969) describes the events leading up to Lamb's decision in 1962 to take partial retirement from Northwestern in 1965 and embark upon a ten-year program of study and work toward the application of engineering methods to societal problems.
+The general correspondence consists primarily of letters dealing with Lamb's writings, research, attendance at meetings, and other educational and business matters.
+Several letters are of special interest: one from Lamb to Carl G. Olson (September 17, 1974) contains much biographical information; one from Mrs. Lamb (December 13, 1964) written the day after she arrived in London from the Sudan, in which she describes in detail riots in Khartoum; one from Lamb to John Logan (December 17, 1969) describes the events leading up to Lamb's decision in 1962 to take partial retirement from Northwestern University in 1965 and embark upon a ten-year program of study and work toward the application of engineering methods to societal problems.
 A large portion of the post-1962 correspondence deals with this theoretical and abstruse subject.
 Lamb often wrote one or two drafts of a letter before composing a final copy; in many cases these drafts exist and are filed with the final copies.

 Family correspondence consists mostly of letters from Esther to George written during the months following World War II and pertaining to housing, George's plans, and the Lamb children.
 A few folders of topical correspondence and recommendations are arranged at the end of the subseries.

-The teaching files subseries fills five boxes.
-These files include Lamb's notes, syllabi, assignment problems, grades, and student evaluations mainly from courses taught at Northwestern.
+The teaching files subseries include Lamb's notes, syllabi, assignment problems, grades, and student evaluations, mainly from courses taught at Northwestern University.
 Grade books and materials relating to graduate students also are included.
 Of interest is one folder of material concerning Northwestern's Center for the Interdisciplinary Study of Science and Technology.
 Lamb promoted the interdisciplinary concept and supported the Center's work.
-Of his three teaching stints abroad only his work in the Sudan is substantially documented.
+Of his three teaching stints abroad, only his work in the Sudan is substantially documented.

 The research files consist of a small amount of funding proposals and related notes.

-The professional societies materials consist primarily of correspondence and notes pertaining to organizational meetings at which Lamb participated in an informal manner or performed some minor duties.
-These materials are arranged in folders alphabetically according to name of society.
+The professional societies materials consist primarily of correspondence and notes pertaining to organizational meetings in which Lamb participated in an informal manner or performed some minor duties.

-Filling more than three boxes, the papers presented at professional meetings are arranged chronologically by meeting date.
-A typical folder contains pertinent correspondence, notes, draft(s) of the paper, and a final copy if printed.
+A typical folder in the subseries of papers presented at professional meetings contains pertinent correspondence, notes, draft(s) of the paper, and a final copy if printed.
 The papers dating prior to 1960 deal with technical or educational matters.
 Most of those dating after 1960 concern Lamb's studies on the application of engineering concepts and techniques to the problems of society.

-The publications subseries fills eleven folders and includes primarily drafts of articles and reports as well as copies of book reviews.
+The publications subseries primarily includes drafts of articles and reports, as well as copies of book reviews.
 Most of the publications are of a technical nature.

-The administrative materials are arranged in six folders and contain small amounts of notes, correspondence, and related items pertaining to Lamb's work on various Northwestern University committees.
+The administrative materials contain small amounts of notes, correspondence, and related items pertaining to Lamb's work on various Northwestern University committees.